What is the Boleskine House Foundation and what are the charity’s aims and goals?

-The house will not be the primary residence of any one individual, but we will ensure that someone is either staffed there or otherwise occupying the house at all times to ensure the house is maintained and secure.
+The Boleskine House Foundation does not plan for the house to be the primary residence of any one individual, but for security purposes we will ensure that someone is either staffed there or otherwise occupying the house at all times.

 How will Boleskine House be maintained after it is restored?

-The owners of Boleskine House and the volunteers at the Boleskine House Foundation are currently putting together a resilience plan that will ensure that Boleskine House will continue to be funded after the restoration project is finished.
-These plans will be made available once they have been finalised.
+The charity has achieved planning permission for an in-depth resilience plan that will ensure that Boleskine House will continue to be funded after the restoration project is finished.
+These plans will be made available in 2021.

-What will happen with the money you raise in donations?
+What will happen with the money you raise in donations for the charity?